Horse Drawn Gypsy Caravan Holidays

 What we are offering is a totally unique experience, the chance to touch upon a childhood dream! to be transported slowly and gently to the romantic ideals behind stories such as ‘The Wind in the Willows’ and ‘Danny the Champion of the World’ and so many more….
 A big part of ‘our place’ is on the road.

 On the road, there may be the possibility to buy seasonal produce, from eggs to cakes to home made jams!
 Though this depends entirely on availability.
-There are no shops on our new routes.
 We suggest looking up some recipes for cooking over an open fire before you come as it is usually such a pleasure to eat by the fire what you have cooked on the fire…

 About Our Camps

 We have specifically chosen our camps in wildflower meadows, and private fields with streams flowing fresh from the hills .
 You can choose to stay at a camp in a static gypsy caravan or enjoy the horse drawn travel from camp to camp each day.
 This is a truly magical way to spend your holiday and memories will last a lifetime.